humanloop/humanloop-python/README.md

 # Use a local prompt file
 response = client.prompts.call(
-    path="examples/chat/basic",  # No file extension needed
+    path="examples/chat/basic",
     inputs={"query": "Hello world"}
 )
 ```

-For detailed instructions on syncing, see our [Guide to Syncing and Using Local Files](https://humanloop.com/docs/v5/guides/prompts/syncing-local-files).
+For detailed instructions on syncing, see our [Guide to Syncing and Using Local Files](https://humanloop.com/docs/v5/guides/prompts/syncing-files).

 For information about the `.prompt` and `.agent` file formats, see our [File Format Reference](https://humanloop.com/docs/v5/reference/prompt-and-agent-files).

 ## Pagination